Anterior Tibialis Tendinitis

 Ankle Mobility

 Manual therapy performed by a PT to maintain mobility and inhibit pain.
 This is just another way in physical therapy to get back to a full recovery.
-Stretching of all of the structures of the ankle is also very important.
+Stretching of all of the structures of the ankle and calf are also very important.

 Stretching for Plantar Fasciitis and Anterior Tibialis Tendonitis